Glossary of Names and Terms Found in

 J K L M

-Jotapata – the modern spelling of an ancient fortified city once spelled Yodfat, Yodefat, or Iotapata; the site of a lengthy and deadly seige during The Great Revolt; now an Israeli national historic site
+Jotapata – the modern spelling of an ancient fortified city, alternately spelled Yodfat, Yodefat, or Iotapata; the site of a lengthy and deadly seige during The Great Revolt; now an Israeli national historic site

 Judea while Judea is considered part of ancient Israel, the name refers specifically to the southern kingdom of Judah, which split from the northern Kingdom of Israel after King Solomon’s reign, making it only a portion of the larger ancient Israelite territory; as early as the 10th century BC, the Israelite and Judean religion began to emerge within the broader West Semitic culture, otherwise known as Canaanite culture